This post may contain affiliate links.

 Travel is a series of failures.
 A taxi driver rips you off.
 You order off a menu in another language and end up with chicken anus or a lone boiled wiener (I think I preferred the chicken anus).
 Your backpack is stolen in Banff because you trusted strangers and didn’t lock it up.
 (Yes, I’m an idiot.)

 Tears, anger, frustration: it’s part of the travelling life.
-And why, you may ask, is this one of the benefits of travelling?
+Why, you may ask, is this one of the benefits of travelling?

 Because you take a deep breath.
 You learn, you try again and then it ends up as a triumph and you’re proud of yourself all over again.